knpuniversity/stripe/knpu/ep1-charging/force-https-please.md

 `https` to be used on your checkout page.

 Right now, there is *no* little lock icon in my browser - this page is *not* secure.
-Of course it's not a problem now because I'm just coding locally.
+Of course it's not a problem right now because I'm just coding locally.

 But on production, different story.
 Even though you're not handling credit card information, Stripe *does* submit that token to our server.
 If that submit happens